SS Elsinore: Charter

 Bowring's had ordered Elsinore to fulfil an agreement of 1 August 1912 with the Union Oil Company, whose fleet of 14 oil tankers shipped oil from California to Oregon, Washington, British Columbia, Hawaii, and Latin America.
 Bowring's was to provide a "good British Tank Steamer, to be built....and estimated to have a total deadweight carrying capacity of about 9,700 tons".
-Union Oil would charter her from Bowring's for seven years for £2,850 per calandar month, starting from her date of delivery.
+Union Oil would charter her from Bowring's for seven years for £2,850 per calendar month, starting from her date of delivery.

 The builders delivered Elsinore to the Bear Creek Oil and Shipping Co early in December 1913.
 The Pacifie Creosote Company immediately chartered her to take creosote to its facilities in the Pacific Northwest.
 She loaded her cargo in Amsterdam and left on 20 December 1913 for St. Helens, Oregon and Seattle.
 She arrived there at the end of February, unloaded her cargo and proceeded to San Francisco, where she arrived on 1 March.

 Elsinore's charter was transferred to the Union Oil Company on 12 March 1914, when she left San Francisco for Balboa via Port San Luis, where she loaded oil at Union Oil's major oil storage and shipping facility.
 She reached Balboa on 27 March, unloaded her cargo, and left for California on 30 March.
 There Elsinore loaded 57,000 barrels of fuel oil and left for Chile on 21 April, arriving in Antofagasta on 4 May.
 She left Antofagasta three days later and reached San Francisco on 27 May.
 A week later she loaded 55,000 barrels of fuel oil at Port San Luis, and left again for Chile, reaching Antofagasta on 25 June and proceeding to Iquique, wher she left on 29 June.
 Elsinore reached Port San Luis, where she loaded more oil and left for Balboa, where she arrived on 30 July 30, discharged her cargo, and left on 1 August.